folio-org/ui-plugin-eusage-reports/doc/updating-stripes-bundle-on-thor-server.md

 * [Log into Jenkins](https://jenkins-aws.indexdata.com/)
 * Navigate to [the BUILD-UI job](https://jenkins-aws.indexdata.com/job/scratch_environment/job/BUILD-UI/)
 * Click on "Build with Parameters".
-* Select `thor` from the first dropdown and `thor-snapshot` from the second dropdown, then click the **Build** button.
+* Select `thor` from the "teamName" dropdown and `thor-snapshot` from the "branch" dropdown, then click the **Build** button.
-* Jenkins will build a `platform-complete` snapshot Stripes bundle and push it to the local Docker repository, `docker.dev.folio.org`
+* Jenkins will build a `platform-complete` snapshot Stripes bundle, taking about ten minutes, and push it to the local Docker repository, `docker.dev.folio.org`.
 * Examine the Jenkins job's logs to determine the build's tag, which will be of the form `thor-`_number_, e.g. `thor-97`.

 **Note.**